-In total, our weakly-supervised method is \textit{efficient}, as the ODI SR network and SSKT module can be removed freely without extra inference cost.
+In total, our weakly-supervised method is \textit{efficient}, as the ODI SR network and SSKT module can be removed freely and only LR ODI is needed during inference, introducing no extra inference cost.
 Moreover, our method is \textit{flexible} and can be easily adapted as a plug-and-play approach by modifying the backbones for the HR depth estimation network and varying the up-sampling factors (See Tab.~\ref{table:comparison}).
-Furthermore, we demonstrate the \textit{effectiveness} of our method across different datasets,~\cite{Armeni2017Joint2D,chang2017matterport3d,Zioulis2018OmniDepthDD}, with various up-sampling factors and backbones.
-The experimental results show that our method not only \textit{outperforms} the baseline methods, but also achieves \textit{comparable} performance with the fully-supervised methods (See Fig.~\ref{fig:intro}(c) and (d)).
+Furthermore, we demonstrate the \textit{effectiveness} of our method across different datasets~\cite{Armeni2017Joint2D,chang2017matterport3d,Zioulis2018OmniDepthDD}, with various up-sampling factors and backbones.
+The experimental results show that our method not only \textit{outperforms} the baseline methods, but also achieves \textit{comparable} performance with the fully-supervised methods.
 Our main contributions can be summarized into four-fold:

-\begin{itemize} \item We propose the first weakly-supervised method that predicts the HR omnidirectional depth map from an LR ODI, when no HR depth GT map is available. \item We propose to learn and transfer the scene structural knowledge from an uncertainty-driven ODI SR task. \item We propose a SSKT module with two components.
-The first is the CIIF as it is specific for ODIs to learn neural interpolation weights, whose parameters are shared between the two tasks.
-The second is the FD loss to provide extra structural regularization. \item Experimental results demonstrate that our weakly-supervised method is efficient, flexible, and effective, which can achieve comparable results with the fully-supervised methods. \end{itemize}
+\begin{itemize} \item We propose the first weakly-supervised method that predicts the HR omnidirectional depth map from an LR ODI when no HR depth GT map is available. \item We propose to learn and transfer the scene structural knowledge from an uncertainty-driven ODI SR task. \item We propose an SSKT module with two components.
+The first is the CIIF as it is specific for ODIs to learn neural interpolation weights.
+The second is the FD loss to provide extra structural regularization. \item Experimental results demonstrate that our proposed method is efficient, flexible, and effective, which achieves comparable results with the fully supervised methods. \end{itemize}